Upsall Castle

-Upsall Castle is a fourteenth-century ruin, park and manor house in Upsall, in the Hambleton district of North Yorkshire, England.
+Upsall Castle is a fourteenth-century ruin, park and manor house in Upsall, near to Thirsk, in North Yorkshire, England.

 History

 Some records state that there was a building of some construction on the site of the castle in 1130 and used by Roger De Mowbray.
 The earliest extant building on the site is the ruin of a quadrangular castle, probably begun in 1327 by Geoffrey Scrope, which was reputedly demolished in the Civil War.
 His son, Henry continued the building work.
 The last mention in records of the castle are in 1660.